kasslent/clc-digital-skills/_lessons/module-1.2.md

 >Download the exercise file <a href="exercises/module1/errors.html" download>here</a>.
 Open **errors.html** in your editor and see if you can spot and correct all of the errors!
 >
 >It could be formatting issues like tabbing nested elements, to mismatched tags, to missing quotes or recommended attributes.
+>
+>*Pro tip!*
+Move this exercise file from your downloads folder and add it somewhere you can find it. (e.g. organized with the rest of your LLC project/exercise files)

 ##Intro to CSS